mattwach/light_bulb_changer/README.md

    * Pin 8 (5V) -> Some voltage between 2V-5.5V

 What resistor values?
 Anything in the 400-5K range is fine for the LEDs.
 Anything at all is fine for Pin 2.
-And use any colors you want for the LEDs.

 What we should see is the green and white LEDs lit up.
 The firmware thinks that the motor is in full-power forward mode because we have Pin 2 grounded.